Tarikhoza/anki_add_ojad_pitch_plugin/README.md

 ### Features
 * modes
     * bulk add and remove
-    * manual add/edit/remove for single cards
+    * manual add/edit/remove for single cards(has to be tested)
 * accent illustrations
     * pitch accent illustrations are created as PNG;
     * illustrations include pitch annotations as well as aligned kana